jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-I also play <a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)">CTFs</a> sometimes as a member of <a href="https://b01lers.com/">b0llers</a>, Purdue's CTF club.
-If you are a Purdue student interested in ethical hacking and offensive security, please consider joining us!
+I also play <a href="https://en.wikipedia.org/wiki/Capture_the_flag_(cybersecurity)">CTFs</a> sometimes as a member of <a href="https://b01lers.com/">b0llers</a>.
+If you are a student at Purdue interested in ethical hacking and offensive security, please consider joining us!
 </p>

 </font>